Table of Contents

 In the case of a tie for a challenge both players get the points but this also removes a scoring position below them.
 For example, in a game-progress challenge two players tie for first ending their play at World 4-1, they would each get 9 points.
 The player with the next-highest result, World 3-4, would only receive 3 points for third place as the second place spot was removed in the tie.

-In the event of ties in the Beginner and Intermediate rounds the tie will be broken by looking at a player’s placing for challenges, starting with who got more 1sts, then if this is tied, who got more 2nds, and so on.
+In the event of ties in the qualifying round the tie will be broken by looking at a player’s placing for challenges, starting with who got more 1sts, then if this is tied, who got more 2nds, and so on.
 If after this players are still tied the tie will be broken by who got the best score in the first high-score challenge, and so on until the tie is broken.
-If the tie is not broken after this then the tie will be broken via a facebook vote.
+If the tie is not broken after this then the tie will be broken by decision of the League Organizer.
+The League Organizer may issue an new challenge for a tie-breaker if time allows.

 In the event of ties in the Expert round, the tie will be broken by either starting the challenge over or competing in a new challenge, official’s choice.

-Tie-breaker challenges will typically be “Nostagically Horrible” games.
+Tie-breaker challenges will typically be “Nostalgically Horrible” games.
 Or as the Japanese would call them, Kusoge, literally, crap games.
 Ex: Shaq-Fu, Back to the Futrue, Where’s Waldo.